About One Good Tutorial

 One Good Tutorial is an instructional resource for people who are documenting scientific software.
 The main idea is right there in the name: the most important thing is that your software’s documentation includes one good tutorial.
-You need a bit more than that, but not much more: the One Good Tutorial software documentation checklist defines eight core elements of scientific software documentation.
-The resource also includes a playbook you can follow to prepare these eight elements with a minimum of angst and a number of supporting in-depth guides.
+You need a bit more than that, but not much more: the One Good Tutorial software documentation checklist defines nine core elements of scientific software documentation.
+The resource also includes a playbook you can follow to prepare these nine elements with a minimum of angst and a number of supporting in-depth guides.

 One Good Tutorial was developed by Peter K. G. Williams with the support of a Better Scientific Software Fellowship.